 Finding the right socks for your boots isn’t entirely simple and straightforward, though.
 That’s why we’ve taken the time to consult with footwear experts, combining their opinions with our own testing to bring you this guide to the best boot socks for men.

 No matter what type of boot you’ll be wearing, these reviews will help you discover the perfect sock to match.

-Here are our top two recommendations from the list:
+Here are our top three recommendations from the list:

 Read on for more info and the complete list…